QubitMatrix/Markdown_PDF_converter/README.md

-# Markdown_PDF_convertor
+# Markdown_PDF_converter
-A Markdown to PDF convertor built from scratch and used to create printable markdown files.
+A Markdown to PDF converter built from scratch and used to create printable markdown files.

 ### Implemented Features
 - Bold, Italic, BoldItalic formatting